 In the years since then I’ve learned a bit, thanks to some good and really patient people who cared enough to endure my ignorance and give me time to step outside of my experience enough to see more clearly.
 It’s a daily endeavor and I have a long way to go, but for those reading this who happen to be white—here are a few truths I wished I’d understood better back then.

-Privilege isn’t personal.
 This isn’t about whether you “like” people of color, whether you have black friends or not, whether you listen to hip hop or not.
 It’s not about whether or not you vote Blue, or whether you do or don’t or say whatever you believe “racist” things to be.
 In many ways, this isn’t about you.
 The heart of privilege is that it is a systemic reality; you are part of a larger truth that is far greater than your individual experience or personal actions—as important as those things are.
-Recognizing privilege isn’t just about policing your behavior or monitoring your thoughts, it’s about purposefully pushing back against systems that nurture injustice and inequality in our culture, in the workforce, in our government—places you and I feel very comfortable.
+Recognizing privilege isn’t just about policing your behavior or monitoring your thoughts, it’s about purposefully pushing back against systems that nurture injustice and inequity in our culture, in the workforce, in our government—places you and I feel very comfortable.

 This is certainly not an expansive or deep understanding of white privilege.
 For that you might look here or here or here or here or here.)
 Better yet, you might sit down with a person of color and ask them what white privilege means to them, and instead of defending your position or refuting their feedback—simply listen.